paulilab/paulilab.github.io/_posts/2019-12-23-KarinPanser_imageprize.md

 ---

 Congratulations to **Karin Panser** who won the 3rd prize in the international scientific image contest by SV Huygens for her stunning confocal image of somites of a 2-day old zebrafish larva.
 Actin (phalloidin) in orange, nuclei (DAPI) in blue.
-To read more about the prize and to see all winning pictures, check out the website: https://svi.nl/ImageContestWinners
+To read more about the prize and to see all winning pictures, check out the [website](https://svi.nl/ImageContestWinners).